 Since 2009, Jonathan and Emily Seitz have served at the invitation of the Presbyterian Church of Taiwan.

 Jonathan teaches at Taiwan Theological Seminary in Taipei, the capital of Taiwan.
 Most of Jonathan’s students are preparing for pastoral ministry.
 Taiwan Seminary traces its history to 1872.
 Students are about evenly split between men and women.
-About a quarter of the students are first-generation Christians, while others trace their faith back five or six generations.
-Students are mostly ethnically Taiwanese, but there is also a mix of indigenous and international students.
-After graduation, ministry students draw straws to determine in which part of Taiwan they will begin their ministries, and they are usually assigned to rural churches.
+Around a quarter of the students are first-generation Christians, while others trace their faith back five or six generations.
+Students are predominantly ethnically Taiwanese, but there is also a mix of indigenous and international students.
+After graduation, ministry students draw straws to determine in which part of Taiwan they will begin their ministries, and they are usually first assigned to rural churches.
 Jonathan teaches classes related to mission, religion and world Christianity.

 About Emily and Jonathan Seitz

 The Seitzes have often been moved by the passion of ministry students for the work they do.
 “One of the biggest influences on my prayer life,” says Jonathan, “is being part of the seminary community at Taiwan Theological Seminary.
 At meals and before classes, during Bible studies and in worship, Taiwanese students and teachers pray.
 Taiwanese sometimes pray kaikou, or “open mouthed,” a format where the whole group or congregation sort of mumble their prayers together.
 At first this seemed quite alien to me, and only gradually did it become familiar and even meaningful.
 The time we have spent as part of this community reconverted me.”